Active Projects

 Description:

 High-Altitude Ballooning (HAB) is the art and science of sending payloads to the stratosphere.
-Last year we achieved a team record of 106,524 feet and demonstrated its value as a testbed for programs such as BRGR.
+In previous years, we’ve achieved a team record of 106,524 feet and demonstrated its value as a testbed for programs such as BRGR.
 With almost the entire sky below us, we captured unique views of New York City and the Jersey shore.

-This year we plan to climb higher and do more, as with our recent recovery successes justify to us the deployment of more sophisticated balloons, including better cameras, higher altitudes, and more advanced science missions.
-We also intend to record the shadow of the Moon passing over the Earth on April 8 during the 2024 North American Total Solar Eclipse.
+This year we plan to climb higher and conduct more frequent launches, as our recent recovery successes justify to us the deployment of more sophisticated balloons, including better cameras, higher altitudes, and more advanced science missions.
+The more frequent launches will provide also a testing ground for payloads designed and utilized across the other project teams.

 Description: